Orthogonal polynomials and diffusion operators

 In the same way, the Laguerre setting is obtained from the Jacobi one fixing $b$, changing $x$ into $\frac{2x}{a}-1$, and letting $a$ go to infinity.
 Then $\mu_{a,b}$ converges to $\mu_b$, and $\frac{1}{a} J_{a,b}$ converges to $L_b$.

 Also, when $a$ is a half-integer, the Laguerre operator may be seen as the image of the Ornstein--Uhlenbeck operator in dimension $d$.
-Indeed, as the product of one dimensional Ornstein--Uhlenbeck operators, the latter has generator $H_d = \Delta -x.\nabla$.
-It's reversible measure is $e^{-|x|^2/2} dx/(2\pi)^{d/2}$, it's eigenvectors are the products $Q_{k_1}(x_1)\cdots Q_{k_d}(x_d)$, and it's associated process $X_t= (X^1_t, \cdots, X^d_t)$, is formed of independent one dimensional Ornstein-Uhlenbeck processes.
-Then, if one considers $R(x)= |x|^2$, then one may observe that, for any smooth function $F: \bR_+\mapsto \bR$, where $a= d/2$.
+Indeed, as the product of one-dimensional Ornstein--Uhlenbeck operators, the latter has generator $H_d = \Delta -x.\nabla$.
+Its reversible measure is $e^{-|x|^2/2} dx/(2\pi)^{d/2}$, its eigenvectors are the products $Q_{k_1}(x_1)\cdots Q_{k_d}(x_d)$, and its associated process $X_t= (X^1_t, \dots, X^d_t)$, is formed of independent one dimensional Ornstein-Uhlenbeck processes, see~\cite{bglbook}.
+Then, if one sets $R(x)= |x|^2$, then one may observe that, for any smooth function $F: \bR_+\mapsto \bR$,

+where $a= d/2$.
 In the probabilist interpretation, this amounts to observe that if $X_t$ is a $d$-dimensional Ornstein--Uhlenbeck process, then $|X_{t/2}|^2$ is a Laguerre process with parameter $a= d/2$.
 This coincides with the fact that the image measure of the Gaussian measure under this map is the measure $\mu_{d/2}$.